sharadjadhav02/Get-Notes/README.md

 # Get-Notes

-Students of VITB Can Avail Notes of Winter Semester
+Students of VITB Can Avail the Notes of Winter Semester.
+A Small Step To Help Students.